aume/slideDeck.js/README.md

 ---
 ## Project directory structure

-content.html - content browser.
-This is the index for the course slide decks.<br/>
+index.html - content browser.
+This is the index for the course slide decks listed in content.txt<br/>
 content.txt - a new line seperated list of the slide decks to display.
 Just file name, no extension.<br/>
 slide-file.html - This is the slideDeck html boiler plate. slide deck is put inside the content div<br/>
 <br/>
-css -> menu.css - Styling for the main nav menu<br/>
-css -> style.css - Styling for basic elements (could be moved into libs)<br/>
 img -> ... the relative image directory used in the example<br/>
 libs -> slidedeck -> slidedeck.css - styling for the slide types<br/>
 libs -> slidedeck -> slidedeck.js - macroprocessor and slide behaviour<br/>